 Learn to unleash the best in others, and yourself.

 No asset is more important to a business than its people.
-That's why human resources
+That's why human resource

 Est. time to complete:

 An organization is only as strong as the people who work for it.
-As a graduate of
+UND's Human Resources

-how HR fits into the big picture of running an organization — because the decision-making
+You'll learn how HR fits into the big picture of running a business.
+Decision-making

-and planning that go into ensuring your staff shines needs to work seamlessly with
+and planning are essential to ensuring your staff shines and works seamlessly within

 International puts the Nistler CoBPA in the top 5% of business schools in the world.